 Recently, a new generative SSL framework Masked Autoencoders (MAE) was introduced \citep{he2022masked}.
-MAE forms an encoder-decoder network (both of which are a Vision Transformer (ViT), \citep{dosovitskiy2020image}, then masks random patches of a given input image and reconstructs the masked patches using the visible ones.
-MAE needs no negative samples and does not depend on extensive data augmentations, thus it is very suitable for histopathology data.
+MAE forms autoencoder network using Vision Transformer (ViT) \citep{dosovitskiy2020image}, which masks random patches of a given input image and reconstructs the masked patches using the visible ones.
+MAE needs no negative sampling and does not depend on extensive DAs, thus it is very suitable for histopathology data.
 However, similar to the case of contrastive learning \citep{stacke2021learning}, heuristics in MAE designed for natural images do not necessarily transfer to histopathology, so more research is needed for adapting MAE to histopathology applications.
-By keeping the encoder fixed, we experimented with three different design choices for MAE: masking ratio, decoder depth, and patch size.
-For the patch size, what is the optimal ViT patch size for WSIs?
-Should it be sub-cell size or larger?
-For the masking ratio, there is a trade-off: Since patch-level WSIs have high granularity, too much masking would make it impossible to extrapolate, and too little masking would result in trivial interpolation.
-So what is the optimal masking ratio?
-Moreover, does a deeper decoder help in downstream phenotype classification task?
-To find the optimal design choices we designed a set of experiments and proposed a multi-modal MAE (MMAE) that implicitly leverages human domain knowledge by incorporating H-stain, and E-stain images in addition to RGB, which helps the model to further leverage cross-modal interactions for better feature learning.
+We experimented with three different design choices for MAE: masking ratio, decoder depth, and patch size.
+Furthermore, we propose a multi-modal MAE (MMAE) that implicitly leverages human domain knowledge by incorporating H-stain, and E-stain images in addition to RGB, which helps the model to further leverage cross-modal interactions for better feature learning.

 Our contributions are two-fold.
-First, we perform experiments to answer the above questions in the design of the MAE architectures for tissue phenotyping using patch-level WSIs.
+First, we perform experiments to find the optimal MAE hyperparameters for tissue phenotyping using patch-level WSIs.
 Second, we propose the MMAE architecture that exploits human domain knowledge through the use of H$\&$E stain inputs, which provides compositional histo-morphological information in regards to cell and stroma.
-We compare our results against DINO, CS-CO and from-scratch supervised approaches on a patch-level phenotyping task using a public dataset CT-CRC-HE-100K.
+We compare our results against DINO, CS-CO and from-scratch baselines on a patch-level phenotyping task using a public dataset CT-CRC-HE-100K.
 Our results show that MAE outperforms contrastive/non-contrastive energy-based SSL techniques.
 Furthermore, we show that MAE's performance can be improved through the use of domain knowledge in the MMAE setting, which relies on a masking strategy that condenses all patch positions and samples uniquely from each modality.
 This allows for lighter masking ratios, which capture the granular nature of patch-level WSIs across all modalities.